What is Cancer?

 What gives you cancer?

-There are a few things that give you a greater risk of developing cancer but it doesn’t mean that you will get cancer.
+There are a few things that give you a greater risk of developing cancer, but it doesn’t mean that you will get cancer, The common risk factors for cancer:

 How do you screen for cancer?